Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 # [SPEED TYPING GAME](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/)
 This is a website of a speed typing game with an additional function that users can learn about basic information of the countries.
 I create this for **Milestone Project 2 (Interactive Frontend Development), Full Stack Software Development** in **[Code Institute](https://codeinstitute.net/)**, Ireland.

-It is a mobile responsive website however the speed typing game can be played on laptop / desktop only as a keyboard is required.
-The link of website is available on **[HERE](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/)**
+It is a mobile responsive website however the speed typing game can be played on a laptop or desktop only as a keyboard is required.
+The link to the website is available **[HERE](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/)**

 ----- Mockup goes in here when the website is completed -----